 British made airplanes, tanks, ships, aero engines, helicopters, trains, tractors, construction machinery, JCBs, London taxis, buses, coaches, specialist vehicles, coach-builders vans, lorries (trucks), ice cream vans, caravans, motorhomes, campervans, cars, and related products.

 I’m not sure if many commercial planes are made in the UK now.
 Military ones are made by companies like BAE (who have brought companies like Vickers and Alvis*; BEA Systems is the combination of British Aerospace (BAe) and Marconi Electronic Systems ( MES)).
 They also build tanks and ships.
 Rolls Royce still make aero engines in the UK.
 Westland (now Agusta Westland) still make Helicopters in the UK.
 Wings for Airbus are still made in the UK (owned by EADS – European Aeronautic Defence and Space Company).
 American company Lockheed Martin also make military equipment in the UK including I think things like tanks, helicopters and armoured vehicles.
+Swift Aircraft was founded in 2004 and hopes to make a new light training and aerobatic aeroplane n the UK by the end of 2018.

 The last train and tube train maker is apparently foreign owned Bombardier and it seems they are in trouble (is this because the UK government buys trains from Germany?), although Japanese company Hitachi will be making or at least assembling trains at a factory in Newton Aycliffe near Darlington from 2016 it seems.
 Bombardier also make executive jets and aircraft engine casings in Northern Ireland, the Canadian aerospace firm having purchases the world’s first aircraft manufacturer, Short Brothers in Belfast, from the government in 1989.
 As of February 2016 Bombardier in Northern Ireland is looking to cut at least 1,000 jobs and ship much production to seemingly cheaper locations in the developing world.
 Bombardier already have factories in Mexico and Morocco.